-Getting to know what your readers think about your blog it’s important, because you can find new ways of delivering more value to them.
+Getting to know what your readers think about your blog is important because you can find new ways of delivering more value to them.

-Now, if last week I’ve been writing about how to measure success for your website, now it’s time to expand more on the 4th tip “Check your Visitors’ Loyalty”.
+Now, if last week I wrote about how to measure success for your website, now it’s time to expand more on the 4th tip: “Check your Visitors’ Loyalty”.
 This will help you see how engaged are your readers with the content you deliver with your blog.